Some links in this article are affiliate links, which means I earn from qualifying purchases.

 As the name implies, the Comprexx fabric feels supportive.
 It stretches up to 600%, so the singlet will fit well regardless of your body shape, provided that you pick the suitable size.

 To be honest, I was a bit skeptical of the fabric at first, thinking that it would make the singlet illegal for Raw or Classic competitions.
 Thankfully, that’s not the case.
-Titan made sure to provide the maximum support that’s legal for both Raw and Equipped competitions.
+Titan made sure to provide the maximum support that’s legal for Raw competitions.

 Because the fabric is made of polyester and nylon, it’s thick enough to conceal your skin.
 And to provide even more privacy, the crotch area is reinforced with an extra layer.
 But don’t worry, that reinforced area doesn’t dig in or ‘bunch up’, unlike the Inzer singlet, which I’ll review next.